tlack/xacto/README.md

 ### ins(collection, value)

-Appends `value` to `collection`
+Appends `value` to `collection`.
 This works for tables, arrays, etc.

+If `collection` is an object, and it has a member named `ins` that is a function, this will return `collection.ins(x)`.

+If `collection` is an object and `value` is an object each of the values in `value` will be set in `collection`, overriding previous values with the same keys.

 ### inter(x, y)